How does the application process work?

 3. Review job announcement

-Once you find a job you’re interested in, review the announcement to determine if you’re eligible and meet the qualifications.
+Once you find a job you’re interested in, review the announcement to find out if you’re eligible and meet the qualifications.
 Read the entire job announcement before starting your application—for each job there are specific qualifications you must meet and include in your application.

 If you have questions about the job, contact the agency representative listed at the bottom of the announcement.